 A student has multiple options when considering what to do if he/she is a victim of sexual misconduct.
-The student may: (1) file a complaint with the College; (2) file a criminal complaint with the Police; or (3) make a confidential report that does not constitute notice to the College and speak confidentially with one of the designated confidential sources below to decide next steps.
-Each is described in detail below.
-Complaints with the College and Police may be filed concurrently.
+The student may: (1) make a confidential report that does not constitute notice to the College and speak confidentially with one of the designated confidential sources below to decide next steps; (2) file a complaint with the College; (3) file a criminal complaint with the Police.
+Options (2) and (3) may occur in any order or complaints with the College and Police may be filed concurrently.
+Each option is described in detail below.

 All students wishing to file a complaint, or seek information about options for filing a complaint, of sexual misconduct, harassment or discrimination, including domestic violence, dating violence or stalking should contact the Title IX Coordinator, Jan Masland, whose office is in the basement of the Appel Health Services building (717-358-7178, firstname.lastname@example.org, 717-392-8088).
 These complaints directly to the Title IX Coordinator are considered private but not confidential reports: they invoke the requirements of Title IX and may initiate a College investigation and possible College judicial process.

 The College makes every effort to respond to student requests for anonymity and his or her communicated preference to waive the judicial process unless the allegations indicate an ongoing or likely future threat to the safety of the complainant and/or other members of the campus community.
 Students should understand that a request for anonymity will limit the College’s ability to investigate and respond to the complaint.
 The Title IX Coordinator may inform the College’s General Counsel that an individual sought information regarding harassment or sexual misconduct; the identities of the involved parties will remain confidential and the information regarding the allegation will be shared on a need-to-know basis and treated with regard for the privacy of the parties involved.
 Complaints to the College of sexual misconduct need not be immediate; complainants have up to two years from the date of the incident to report a complaint that will in turn be investigated by the College.